5 Competitor’s Analysis Framework for Effective Analysis

 Writing a business plan?

 This is the first of 5 five frameworks of competitive analysis.
 It is the easiest and most used framework for competitive analysis.
-It can be used by small, medium as well as large companies.
+It is suitable for businesses of all sizes including small, medium, and large companies.

 SWOT analysis stands for Strengths, Weaknesses, Opportunities, and Threats.
-It is a technique that gives you an idea about your strength, weakness, opportunities, and your threats in your business.
-You can apply this technique to your product/service, sales, and marketing strategies, target audience, and more.
+It is a strategic planning technique that gives you an idea about your strengths, weaknesses, opportunities, and threats in your business.
+This framework can be applied to evaluate various aspects of a business, including product/service offerings, sales and marketing strategies, target audiences, and overall market positioning.

 When to perform SWOT analysis?